DEV3L/ai-code-summary/ai-code-summary.md

 ban-relative-imports = "parents"

 ```

 ## continuous-integration.yml

 ### Summary

-This GitHub Actions workflow named "Continuous Integration" is triggered on any push to any branch.
-It runs a job named "Tests" on the latest Ubuntu environment, performing several steps:
+This GitHub Actions workflow named "Continuous Integration" triggers on any branch push.
+It runs a job called "Tests" on the latest Ubuntu version, performs a series of steps including checking out the code, setting up Python 3.x, installing dependencies using the Hatch tool, and executing unit tests.

-1. Checkout the repository code.
-2. Set up Python using version 3.x.
-3. Install dependencies with Hatch and create a virtual environment.
-4. Execute unit tests using Hatch.

 ```yml
 name: Continuous Integration